-Senior executives of the accounting firm PricewaterhouseCoopers LLP were asked how reliant they would be on computer-generated analytics in 2020?
-The answer was, "Much more.”
+PricewaterhouseCoopers LLP senior executives were asked in 2016 how reliant they would be on computer-generated analytics in 2020.
+The answer: "Much more.”

-A billionaire venture capitalist named Masayoshi Son approaches business decision-making more like Yoda and less like Warren Buffet.
-He likes to "feel the force" when sizing up an opportunity.
+Then we get to billionaire venture capitalist named Masayoshi Son—who approaches business decision-making more like Yoda and less like Warren Buffet.
+He "feels the force" when appraising an opportunity.

-Well, that's a really analytical approach!
-That risky, gut-driven, non-data verified decision made Mr. Son $8.6 billion less than 3 years later when he sold his stake in the “Clash of Clans” game maker.
+One risky, gut-driven, non-data verified decision made Mr. Son $8.6 billion in less than 3 years later when he sold his stake in the “Clash of Clans” game maker.